Mixed Hodge structures and formality of symmetric monoidal functors

-The formality of non-projective singular complex varieties with pure Hodge structure seems to be a new result. \begin{example} Let $X$ be an irreducible singular projective variety of dimension $n$ with $1$-pure weight filtration in cohomology (for instance, a $V$-manifold).
+The following result of formality of non-projective singular complex varieties with pure Hodge structure seems to be a new result. \begin{example} Let $X$ be an irreducible singular projective variety of dimension $n>0$ with $1$-pure weight filtration in cohomology.
 Let $p\in X$ be a smooth point of $X$.
-Then the complement $X-p$ has $1$-pure weight filtration in cohomology.
-Indeed, using a Mayer-Vietoris long exact sequence argument, one can show that for $k\leq 2n-1$ we have $H^k(X-p)\cong H^k(X)$ and $H^{2n}(X-p)=0$.
-Therefore the inclusion $X-p\hookrightarrow X$ is formal. \end{example}
+Then, we claim that the complement $X-p$ has $1$-pure weight filtration in cohomology.
+Indeed, we can consider the long exact sequence of cohomology groups for the pair $(X,X-p)$.